lukix/genemo/README.md

 ### Elitism
 - **`Genemo.elitism({ keepFactor, minimizeFitness })`**

-    Returns a function that can be used as a `succession` parameter for `Genemo.runEvolution`.
+    Returns a function that can be used as a `succession` parameter for `Genemo.run`.
     `keepFactor` is a number from 0 to 1 describing what part of best individuals should be kept unchanged.
     `minimizeFitness` is a boolean value indicating if we are aiming at minimizing or maximizing fitness.